munrocreations/own-it-quick/README.md

 ![docker](Graphics\docker-out.jpg)

-In this example, notice that the database, ownCloud, and Redis containers are running.
-Also, the second line shows that ownCloud can be accessed by port 8080 on the local system.
+In this example, notice that the database, **ownCloud**, and Redis containers are running.
+Also, the second line shows that **ownCloud** can be accessed by port 8080 on the local system.

 Finally, run the following command:
     docker-compose logs --follow owncloud